Awards Categories

 Newsroom Size

-Four of the nine awards categories include subcategories by newsroom size.
+Four of the awards categories include subcategories by newsroom size.
 Entrants should calculate their newsroom size by counting all full-time-equivalent (FTE) editorial employees in the newsroom at the time the entry was produced.

 In addition to reporters, the calculation should include editors, designers, online producers, and multimedia content producers, such as photographers, data analysts and videographers.

 Two half-time editors would be counted as one FTE.
 Freelancers should request the FTE from the outlet in which their pieces were published.
-If you enter a newsroom size subcategory, include your newsroom’s FTE count on your entry.
+If you enter a newsroom size subcategory, include your newsroom’s FTE count on your entry or it may be disqualified.

 Media Formats